evandeilton/arxivsearcher/README.md

 ## Configuration

-ArxivDownloader offers various parameters to customize your searches and downloads.
+ArxivSearcher offers various parameters to customize your searches and downloads.
 Below is a comprehensive list of arguments and their descriptions.

 ### Command-Line Arguments